zoharsan/snowtire/known_issues.md

 # Known issues / Change Log / Gotchas

+#### 2020-07-30:

+- ZN: Added conda install of jupyterlab-plotly-extension to allow plotly visualizations when using jupyterlab mode.
+Note that this will require a restart of your web browser for the change to take effect.

 #### 2020-04-20:

 - ZN: Fixed Dockerfile to pull the pandas optimized connector for snowflake (snowflake-connector-python[pandas]).